 <exec> is the executable generated by the input program

 <prog>.dl using feedback-directed compilation.

-At the moment the query planner is still very experimental and does not produce good query plans.
-Optimizing queries by hand give better performance.
+At the moment the query planner is still very experimental and does not produce optimal query plans.
+Optimising queries by hand give better performance.
 More details can be found in the section for performance tuning.

-the compiler.
-The profiler is described in the profiler section of the manual.
+-p <log-file> that works for the interpreter as well as the compiler.
+The profiler is described in the profiler section.

 Warnings produced by Soufflé can be disabled with the option